Inviting visitors

 • Greater footfall, contributing to improved security;

-• A possible focus for your church’s Mission Action Plan.
+• A possible focus for your church’s Three Things.

 Opening your doors more widely not only enriches those who visit but also helps sustain and strengthen your church for generations to come.